SSWConsulting/SSW.Rules.Content/rules/do-you-save-each-script-as-you-go/rule.md

 ## Modern Frameworks (EF)
 **(Add an Image of Migrations)**

 Every change you do to the schema must be either saved in code or scripted out.
-We recommend using Migrations feature of Entity Framework 6.
+We recommend using Migrations feature of Entity Framework.
 It allows you to keep track of all the changes in the similar fashion as SQL Deploy.

-Watch [this video](http://tv.ssw.com/4902/use-code-first-entity-framework-brendan-richards) to learn more.
-We also recommend using SSW SQL Validate tool to make sure your schema hasn't been manually modified.
+Watch video: [How to Use Code First with Entity Framework - Brendan Richards](http://tv.ssw.com/4902/use-code-first-entity-framework-brendan-richards) to learn more.

 ## Legacy

 Keep the scripts in a separate directory, this is often named `SQLScripts`.
 This folder should only contain .sql files.

-**(Check with Matt W - If we are deleting some of these)**

 1. When you have an error you can see exactly which script introduced it
 2. You don't have to use a compare tool like Red-Gate SQL Compare at the end of your development cycle